Arlo and Janis: Setting

 Most of the action takes place in the home and the yard, both of which are portrayed with an economy of ink.
 In earlier years especially, a glimpse into the office environments of either Arlo or Janis might be given.
-There are occasional forays into the neighborhood, but there are few if any discernible landmarks there.
+There are occasional forays into the neighborhood, but few discernible landmarks are shown.
 The seashore is the favored vacation destination.

 Especially after Gene's marriage, the strip's setting expanded to include Gene's family's home, their farm, and their farm stand and cafe.

 Origins of the characters' names

 According to Johnson's ex-wife, the newspaper columnist Rheta Grimsley Johnson, the lead characters are named after 1960s music icons Arlo Guthrie and Janis Joplin, and their son after Eugene McCarthy.
 Jimmy Johnson has said that Arlo was inspired by a friend with curly hair who resembles Guthrie, and the name Janis was "a marketing device used to attract the baby boom generation."
 Some readers have suggested that the strip is autobiographical, because Janis and Rheta Grimsley Johnson are lookalikes, as are Johnson and Arlo.
 Rheta Grimsley Johnson confirms the physical resemblances, but states that the strip is not autobiographical, noting that they did not have any children, and that there is not a contrast between her personality and that of Johnson, unlike the personality differences in the strip between Arlo and Janis.

 Johnson expanded on and clarified the origins story in a 2020 blog entry: "When I was in college, I did a comic strip for the weekly student newspaper.
 It was about a hapless hippie (Yes, that term was alive and well back then.) named 'Arlo.'
 Indirectly, the character was named for Arlo Guthrie.
 I say 'indirectly,' because I had a buddy named Pat whom we had nicknamed 'Arlo,' because he had a shocking mane of long curly hair, much like the singer.
 Basically, I just wanted to annoy him.
 Years later, when I was developing the comic strip Arlo & Janis, I resurrected the name 'Arlo' for my male lead, because I think it has a certain comic quality.
 'What name,' I thought, 'would pair well with 'Arlo?'
 It didn’t take long to come up with 'Janis.'”